BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/noise.md

 ipd.Audio(audio_path)
 ```

-Note that we can not define the frequency since noise consist of a wide range of frequencies.
+Note that we cannot define the frequency since noise consists of a wide range of frequencies.
 *White noise* sounds similar to a FM radio while searching for a channel.

 ```{figure} ../../../figs/sounddesign/whitenoise.png